GjjvdBurg/Veld/README.md

 math operators:
-  log        Compute the logarithm of the input stream cumsum     Compute the cumulative sum of the input stream
+  log        Compute the logarithm of the input stream round      Round the floating point values in the input stream cumsum     Compute the cumulative sum of the input stream

 plotting:
-  scatter    Show a scatterplot of two-dimensional data histogram  Plot a histogram of the values in the data stream barcount   Create a histogram with bars for all unique values in the stream
+  lines      Show line plots of the input data scatter    Show a scatterplot of two-dimensional data histogram  Plot a histogram of the values in the data stream barcount   Create a histogram with bars for all unique values in the stream